CloudSlang/docs/cloudslang_cli.rst

 property with the same fully qualified name, the property in the file that is loaded last will overwrite the others with the same name.

-System property files can be loaded automatically if placed in a folder located at ``cslang/configuration/properties``.
+System property files can be loaded automatically if placed in a folder or subfolder within ``cslang/configuration/properties``.
 If the flow or operation requires a system properties file that is not loaded automatically, use the ``--spf`` flag and a comma-separated list of file paths.

 .. code-block:: bash